Ktor 3.0.1 Help

 Content encoding

 The Ktor client provides the ContentEncoding plugin that allows you to enable specified compression algorithms (such as gzip and deflate) and configure their settings.
-This plugin serves two primary purposes:
+This plugin serves three primary purposes:

 Add dependencies